-However, though there are many who would like to take action, much of them still struggle to find a good starting point, while others feel the size of the problems are too big to be solved and become overwhelmed [6].
+However, though there are many who would like to take action, much of them still struggle to find a good starting point, while others feel size of the problems are too big to be solved and become overwhelmed [6].

-Change Making Patterns[3][4] is a pattern language for nurturing young social entrepreneurs.
-The pattern language was made by conducting interviews with social entrepreneurs to collect tips, which pioneering changemakers utilize to tackle social issues.
-Change Making Patterns capture the essentials that future actors can reference to for creating their ideal change.
-The objective of the patterns is to clarify how social entrepreneurs identify problems and solutions in their scope.
+The Change Making Patterns[3][4] is a pattern language for nurturing young social entrepreneurs.
+The pattern language was made by conducting interviews with social entrepreneurs to collect tips which the changemakers utilize to tackle social issues.
+The Change Making Patterns capture the essentials that future actors can reference to create their ideal change.
+The objective of the patterns is to clarify how social entrepreneurs find problems and solutions towards them.
 Furthermore, the ultimate goal of the patterns is to foster social entrepreneurship among individuals who want to challenge the status quo - regardless of age, nationality, or gender.